 The duties of the membership at an AGM shall include but not be limited to:

+Approving the audited financial statements for the past Fiscal Year;

-Receiving the auditor’s report and appointing an auditor for the following year;
+Approving the budget for the upcoming Fiscal Year;

-Electing the Board of Directors and appointing the immediate Past President;
+Electing the Board of Directors;

 Approving any changes to the Corporation’s bylaws;

-Setting the membership fees;
+Approving new Chapters and Special Interest Groups of the Corporation;

+Approving the membership fees for the next Fiscal Year; and

-Setting the rates of reimbursement of expenses; and
+Approving the rates of reimbursement of expenses.

-Approving the budget.

-5.03 Special Meetings
+6.03 Special Meetings

-MThe Board,
+Special meetings of members may be held, at any time provided the notice requirement in Article 6.06 is met, at the call of:

-the President, the Secretary,
+the President,

-any five members of the Board; or
+any five (5) members of the Board; or

-, shall have the right to call a special meeting of members at any time.
+any fifty (50) voting members of the Corporation..

+Where a special meeting is called under Article 6.03(a)(iii), the following applies:

+The fifty (50) members calling a special meeting must provide, in writing:

+each member's first and last name;

+either a phone number or email address for each member;

+the signature of each member;

+a main point of contact for the group of members; and

+the purpose for calling the special meeting.

+The list of information outlined in Article 6.03(b)(i) must be submitted to the RTAM office for verification of members.

+Following verification of members, if at least fifty (50) members have in fact signed the call for a special meeting, the request will be shared with the Board of Directors through the President.

+The Board will review the reason stated for calling a special meeting of members and ensure the meeting is within the parameters permitted for meetings of members.

+Where the reason stated for calling a special meeting of members is within the parameters of such meetings, the Board will respond to the main point of contact for the group of members to confirm the calling of a special meeting of members.
+The Board shall request any documentation from the group of members and will not provide notice of the special meeting until confirmation from the main point of contact that all necessary documentation has been received.

+The special meeting of members shall conform with the Act and Bylaws, and at least 21 days' notice of the meeting shall be given to members within five (5) business days of receipt of all supporting documentation from the main point of contact for the group of members.
+Such documentation shall be sent out with the notice to members.

-5.04 Place of Meetings
+6.04 Place of Meetings

+All meetings of members may be held using a hybrid model, meaning members can attend in person or virtually.

-Meetings of members shall be held
+Meetings of members shall be held at the following locations:

-at the registered office of the Corporation, or, elsewhere in the municipality in which the registered office is situated, or, if the Board shall so determine, at some other place in Manitoba, from any physical location or, if all the members entitled to vote at the meeting agree, at some place outside Manitoba.
+for members attending in person, at the registered office of the Corporation, or, elsewhere in the municipality in which the registered office is situated, or, if the Board shall so determine, at some other place in Manitoba; and

+for members attending virtually, they may attend from any physical location, whether or not the member is physically present in Manitoba..

-5.05 Notice of Annual General Meeting
+6.05 Notice of Annual General Meeting

-Notice of time and place of each meeting of members shall be given in the manner provided in Article 12.01, not less than 31 nor more than 50 days before the date of the meeting, to each director, to the auditor and to each member entitled to vote thereat.
+Notice of time and place of each AGM shall be given in the manner provided in Article 13.01, not less than 21 nor more than 50 days before the date of the AGM, to each director, to the auditor and to each member entitled to vote at the AGM.

-Notice of a meeting of members called for the purpose other than consideration of the financial statements and auditor's or accountant's report;, election of directors and
+Notice of a meeting of members called for the purpose other than:

+consideration of the financial statements and auditor's or accountant's report;

+election of directors and officers; and

-reappointment of the incumbent auditor or accountant
+reappointment of the incumbent auditor or accountant,